-Inspired by Mexican and Latin American tostadas (“toasted” in Spanish), this variation features earthy mushrooms and lots of nutritious California walnuts.
+Inspired by Mexican and Latin American tostadas (“toasted” in Spanish), this plant-forward variation features earthy mushrooms and lots of nutritious California walnuts.
 The combination lends a hearty texture and makes the ideal blank canvas for lots of spices and toppings.
 Cut down on food waste by repurposing stale tortillas.
 When lightly fried in avocado oil, they become golden brown and crispy, the perfect vehicle for the creamy walnut and mushroom topping.

 - 1 cup raw California walnuts,